 Transmissions: six-speed manual or six-speed conventional automatic

 18-inch alloy wheels

 Electric folding/heated mirrors

-Engines: 2.0 MPI & 2.0 GDI normally aspirated petrol engines noted left are both available in Elite, plus 1.6 turbo petrol with direct injection or 2.0 turbo diesel with direct injection
+Engines: 2.0 GDI normally aspirated petrol with direct injection, plus 1.6 turbo petrol with direct injection or 2.0 turbo diesel with direct injection

 Drivetrain: AWD, on-demand (1.6T or diesel) or front-wheel-drive only (2.0-litre petrol versions)